Qvar (Beclometasone Dipropionate)

 Pregnancy and Breastfeeding

-Do not use Qvar if you are pregnant or intend to become pregnant, as it may affect your developing baby.
-Nursing mothers should avoid using Qvar as the active ingredient probably passes into breast milk and may affect your baby.
+Do not use Qvar if you are pregnant or planning to become pregnant, as it may affect your baby.
+Nursing mothers should avoid using Qvar since it may pass into breast milk.

 Drug Interactions